aspnetzero/documents/doc/Developing-Step-By-Step-Angular.md

 <img src="images/aspnet-core-ef-seed-1.png" alt="Seed folders" class="img-thumbnail" />

-So, we can add a seperated class to fill some people to database as shown below:
+So, we can add a separated class to fill some people to database as shown below:

     namespace Acme.PhoneBookDemo.Migrations.Seed.Host